 The protests turned violent on September 12 when the apex court rejected Karnataka’s appeal to reduce the water it would have to release to Tamil Nadu to 1,000 cusecs a day for six days.
 Although the court modified its order and called on the state to release only 12,000 cusecs till September 20, mobs poured into the street within minutes of the court ruling.

 By the evening of September 12, Bengaluru was a veritable war zone with rampaging mobs torching buses and vehicles with Tamil Nadu registration plates, damaging public property and forcing shops, schools and factories to shut down.

 The situation has improved since and an uneasy calm prevails for now.

 This is not the first time Cauvery-related violence has erupted in Karnataka.
 In 1990, for instance, violence — far more serious than the recent outbreak — targeting Tamils and their property tore Bengaluru apart.

 Indeed, years of water distress in the region have inevitably seen protests in the Cauvery Basin in Karnataka and Tamil Nadu and violence in Bengaluru.

-The dispute has persisted post-independence and become more complicated with more issues and actors joining the fray.
-Karnataka and Tamil Nadu, the successor states of the princely state of Mysore and the Madras Presidency respectively, are the main players but Kerala and Puducherry have also staked claim to the Cauvery’s waters.
+The dispute has persisted post-independence and become more complicated with more issues and protagonists joining the fray.
+Karnataka and Tamil Nadu, the successor states of the princely state of Mysore and the Madras presidency respectively, are the main players but Kerala and Puducherry have also staked claim to the Cauvery’s waters.